belindamo/quartz/content/Axiomatic systems for clarity/Theses/How Can Multicomponent Systems in Software Self-Organize with Updated Information?.md

 Existing tools have an inability to efficiently handle long context windows which often lose ability to prioritize many concepts.
 This inefficiency leads to a bottleneck in AI-powered development processes.
 By introducing a sophisticated framework that combines deterministic and probabilistic functions with modular components, this proposal aims to provide a novel way for software systems to adapt and optimize in real-time.

-If this works, this system will be able to hold **hypothetically infinite amounts of context** is necessary here to mention, and infinite amounts of code.
+If this works, this system will be able to hold **theoretically infinite amounts of context**, which means generating theoretically infinite amounts of useful code.
 We're trying to achieve a modular, hierarchical system that could have theoretically infinite levels.

 ## Related Works: